How To: Peel and Stick Backsplash

 - Cut out the rectangle with scissors.

-- Trace rectangle onto peel and stick backsplash tile.
+- Trace the rectangle onto the peel and stick the backsplash tile.

 - Use a box knife or rotary cutter to cut on the lines.